Intersection theory of polymatroids: Augmented geometry of polymatroids

 This is the key property of $\Sigma_\P$ that we will repeatedly use.
 The rest of this subsection is dedicated to the proof of the theorem.

-Let us prepare by reviewing the theory of building sets; for proofs and details we point to \cite{dCP95, FS05}.
+We now review building sets on the lattice of flats of a matroid; for proofs and details we point to \cite{dCP95, FS05}.
 A \emph{building set} on a loopless matroid $\M$ on ground set $\E$ is a collection $\mathcal{G}$ of nonempty flats of $\M$ such that, for all nonempty flats of $F$ of $\M$, the natural map of lattices

 is an isomorphism.
 Here, $\max\mathcal G_{\leq F}$ denotes the maximal elements of $\mathcal G$ contained in the interval $[\emptyset, F] \subseteq \mathcal L_\M$.
 All building sets that we consider will contain the maximal flat $E$.
 A \emph{nested set} is a subset $\mathcal{N} \subseteq \mathcal{G}$ that does not contain $E$ such that, for all pairwise incomparable subsets $\{F_1, \dotsc, F_k\} \subseteq \mathcal{N}$ with $k \ge 2$, the join $\bigvee_{i=1}^k F_i$ of $\{F_1, \dotsc, F_k\}$ is not in $\mathcal{G}$.
-Nested sets form a simplicial complex, which is realized as a simplicial fan $\underline{\Sigma}_{\M, \mathcal{G}}$ in $\RR^\E/\RR\be_\E$ whose cones are $\{\text{image in $\RR^\E/\RR \be_\E$ of }\operatorname{cone}\{\be_i\colon i\in \mathcal N\} \subset \RR^\E\colon \mathcal N \text{ a nested set}\}$.
+Nested sets form a simplicial complex, which is realized as a simplicial fan $\underline{\Sigma}_{\M, \mathcal{G}}$ in $\RR^\E/\RR\be_\E$ whose cones are $\{\text{image in $\RR^\E/\RR \be_\E$ of }\operatorname{cone}\{\be_i: i\in \mathcal N\} \subset \RR^\E: \mathcal N \text{ a nested set}\}$.
 We call $\underline{\Sigma}_{\M,\mathcal G}$ the \emph{Bergman fan} of $\M$ with respect to the building set $\mathcal G$.
 The support of $\underline{\Sigma}_{\M, \mathcal{G}}$ does not depend on the choice of building set \cite[Theorem 4]{FY04}, and $\underline{\Sigma}_{\M, \mathcal{G}}$ is always a unimodular fan \cite[Proposition 2]{FY04}.

 We prove \Cref{thm:augbergmanfan} by identifying the fan $\Sigma_\P$ with a Bergman fan of a matroid closely related to the multisymmetric lift $\lift(\P)$.
 Let $\lift(\P) \times 0$ denote the \emph{free coextension} of the multisymmetric lift $\lift(\P)$, which is a matroid on the ground set $\EE \sqcup \{0\}$ with flats